onfido/onfido-android-sdk/README.md

                 .build()
 ```

-##### Configuring Document Format

-This configuration allows you to specify format of document such as ***Card*** and ***Folded***
+- **Document format**

+You can specify the format of a document as `Card` or `Folded`. `Card` is the default document format value for all document types.

+If `Folded` is configured a specific template overlay is shown to the user during document capture.

-**Note**: You can specify ***folded*** document format for only French driving licence, South African national identity and Italian national identity.
-If you would configure the SDK with unsupported
+**Note**: You can specify `Folded` document format for French driving licence, South African national identity and Italian national identity only.
+If you configure the SDK with an unsupported
-country configuration the SDK will throw `InvalidDocumentFormatAndCountryCombinationException`
+country configuration the SDK will throw a `InvalidDocumentFormatAndCountryCombinationException`.

-If you would like to specify country and document format for driving license
+For example to only capture folded French driving licences:

 ##### Java